 Whatever the past year held for you, my hope is that the coming year will be one of love, peace and reconciliation

-It was our son’s 14th birthday yesterday.
-He loves everything about celebrating his birthday, from blowing up balloons, hanging fairy lights, presents, cards, seeing family.
-Yet the thing he most looks forward to is his birthday cake.
-Not being a huge fan of icing, yet loving Christmas cake, after much discussion he decided on this Dundee Fruit Celebration Cake.
+Today’s post is a celebratory one.
+Since our son turned 14 yesterday.
+While enjoying everything about celebrating his birthday, from blowing up balloons, hanging fairy lights, presents, cards, seeing family.
+Aside from seeing his Auntie, he really looks forward to his birthday cake.
+Since he’s not a huge fan of icing, although he loves Christmas cake, after much discussion he decided on this Dundee Fruit Celebration Cake.

 Since he would happily eat Christmas cake every single day, this seemed to be a good compromise.
 Rather than soaking the dried fruit in an alcoholic concoction, as is needed for Christmas cake, this Dundee FruitCelebration Cake is easily made in one day.
-Much as I love making Christmas cake, usually with our son’s help, having it throughout the year, would make it less of a special event.
+Although as much as I enjoy making Christmas cake, usually with our son’s help, having it throughout the year, would make it less of a special event.

 Dundee Fruit Celebration Cake is a lighter fruit cake, filled with raisins, sultanas and in this recipe, glacé cherries.
-Recipes differ and I’m unsure as to how authentic their addition is.
-In our home their presence in any fruit cake is a must.
-Should you disagree, simply leave them out and add more dried fruit.
+Because recipes differ I am unsure as to how authentic their addition is.
+However, in our home their presence in any fruit cake is a must.
+Alternatively, simply leave them out if you aren’t a fan and add more dried fruit.

-The beauty of having a fruit cake without spices, is that the other flavours in the cake come through really well.
-On taking my first bite the freshness of the lemon added to the warmth of the sherry, creating a deliciously moist cake.
+Since baking a fruit cake without spices allows the other flavours in the cake to come through.
+So, taking my first bite the freshness of the lemon hit with the warmth from the sherry, creating a deliciously moist cake.
 While the cherries and fruit add to the overall flavour, the almonds, in contrast, provide a delightful crunchy topping.
 Resulting in a perfectly balanced cake, both in flavour and texture.

-One firework candle was lit in the centre of this cake, providing a spectacular display that had our son enthralled.
-Once cut, his pleasure was clear to see.
+A single firework candle lit in the centre of this cake, creating a spectacular display that had our son enthralled.
+And when we cut the cake, his pleasure was clear to see.
 While devouring his first slice he had a big smile on his face.
 Thoroughly pleased with this Dundee FruitCelebration Cake for his birthday, this was most definitely a hit.
 Most importantly, our son thoroughly enjoyed his birthday, it was indeed a true celebration.